 Too bad Professor Skye wasn't around to help.
 Professor Skye.
 Did he mean what he had said?
 That I would be his apprentice?
 Probably not.
 But I wished he had.
 I never even got to thank him for helping find my money.
 Of course, I told my mom and sister about Professor Skye, but they thought this was more of my pretending.
 More of my stories.
 Just because I liked to make things up, Mom sometimes found it hard believing me.
 Oh, I'd tell the truth all right, but then I'd add some make-believe to make the truth even better.
 If I took extra long before getting something done, it was because the clocks got tired and slowed down to take a rest.
 "Tell me another story that's a little closer to the truth," my Mom would say.
 "One that I won't have such a hard time believing."
 So I'd take out some of the make-believe, even though the story was never near as good.
 But not this time.
 Professor Skye had been real!

-Ideal for anyone just starting or even considering a career in the helping professions, Corey and Corey's BECOMING A HELPER, Eighth Edition, provides an overview of the stages of the helping process while equipping you with the skills and knowledge you need to become a successful helping professional.
-Drawing on their years of practice, the authors focus on the struggles, anxieties and uncertainties students often encounter on the road to becoming effective helpers.
-Providing a candid look at the demands and strains of real-world practice -- including the challenges involved in becoming an effective helper as well as the difficulties of working with others -- the book helps you determine if this career if a good fit for you.
-It is an excellent resource for those pursuing a career in human services, counseling, social work, psychology, couples and family therapy, or related professions.
+Ideal for anyone embarking on or considering a career in the helping professions, BECOMING A HELPER, Seventh Edition, provides an overview of the stages of the helping process while teaching students the skills and knowledge they need to become successful helping professionals.
+Drawing on their years of experience, Corey and Corey focus on the struggles, anxieties, and uncertainties students often encounter on the road to becoming effective helpers.
+They also emphasize self-reflection on a number of professional issues.
+Finally, the authors help students decide if a career in the helping professions is right for them by asking them to take a candid look at the demands and strains they'll face in the field.
 Important Notice: Media content referenced within the product description or the product text may not be available in the ebook version.

 This quintessential book for helpers is internationally recognized for its successful problem-management approach to effective helping.
 Emphasizing the collaborative nature of the therapist-client relationship and using a practical, three-stage model that drives client problem-managing and opportunity-developing action, Egan leads readers step by step through the counseling process, while giving them a feeling for the complexity inherent in any helping relationship.
 As readers master the various steps of the helping model, they are able to improve their competence and confidence measurably.